A stochastic algorithm for deterministic multistage optimization problems: Numerical experiments on a toy example

 where $\X=\R^n$ and $\U=\R^m$, with quadratic convex costs functions of the form where $C_t \in\Sn_n$, $D_t \in \Snp_n$ and $d_t>0$, linear dynamics $f_t(x,u, v) = A_t x + B_t u + v b_t$, where $A_t$ (resp. $B_t$) is a $n \times n$ (resp. $n \times m$) matrix, $b_t \in \X$, and final cost function $\psi := x^T M x$ with $M \in \Snp_n$.

-Recall from \Cref{SDDP:stability} that for every $t\in \ce{0,T}$, the value function $V_t$ is $L_t$-Lipschitz continuous and convex.
-Moreover the Lipschitz constant $L_t > 0$ can be explicitely computed.
-As done in \Cref{SDDP_Example} we will generate lower approximations of the value functions $V_t$ through compatible selection functions $\np{\func_t^{\text{SDDP}}}_{t\in \ce{0,T}}$.
-In this example, the structural \Cref{Assumptions} are not satisfied as the sets of states and controls are not compacts.
-As we will still observe convergence of the lower approximations generated by \nomalgo $\np{\func_t^{\text{SDDP}}}_{t\in \ce{0,T}}$ to the value functions, this suggests that the (classical) framework presented in \Cref{SDDP_Example} can be extended.
+For every $t\in \ce{0,T}$, the value function $V_t$ is $L_t$-Lipschitz continuous and convex.
+Moreover the Lipschitz constant $L_t > 0$ can be explicitly computed.
+As done in Section~\ref{SDDP_Example} we will generate lower approximations of the value functions $V_t$ through compatible selection functions $\np{\func_t^{\SDDP}}_{t\in \ce{0,T}}$.
+In this example, the structural Assumption~\ref{Assumptions} are not satisfied as the sets of states and controls are not compacts.
+As we will still observe convergence of the lower approximations generated by \nomalgo $\np{\func_t^{\SDDP}}_{t\in \ce{0,T}}$ to the value functions, this suggests that the (classical) framework presented in Section~\ref{SDDP_Example} can be extended.
 This will be the object of a future work and here we would like to stress on the numerical scheme and results.